-Admissions, School of Geography, Queen Mary, University of London, London, E1 4NS
+Admissions Team, School of Geography, Queen Mary University of London, Mile End Road, London E1 4NS

 What is the deadline for making an application to Queen Mary through UCAS?